ARTICLE I. ORGANIZATION

 ARTICLE X: BYLAWS AMENDMENTS

 From time to time as the need arises, these Bylaws may be amended.
-Such amendments shall be prepared by, and approved by, the Board of Directors by a vote of a 2/3 majority of the Board.
+Such amendments shall be prepared by, and approved by the Board of Directors by a vote of a 2/3 majority of the Board.
 The membership shall be advised of such proposed amendment(s) in writing; and it shall be voted upon for the purpose of ratification at the next membership meeting.
-An affirmative vote of at least 2/3 majority of the members present at any regular or special meeting of the Association will be sufficient for ratification.
+An affirmative vote of at least 2/3 majority of the required quorum (25% of voting members) at any regular or Special Meeting of the Association will be sufficient for ratification.